hsshih/Kaggle_Galaxy_Zoo_Full/README.md

 Three methods attempted:

-Galaxy Zoo 1 - CNN model, 6 convolution layers with dropouts at the end
+Galaxy Zoo 1 - Simple CNN model, 6 convolution layers with dropouts at the end

 Galaxy Zoo 2 - Create and train resnet models from scratch